inside, overlaps, touches occlusion queries

 else : setback(1) { all : Wall. | remainder : NIL }

-In this example the House rule is applied to two neighboring initial shapes (inter occlusion).
-Closed occluder shapes are automatically created: Blocks (component split) and roofs (leaf shapes).
+In this example the House rule is applied to two neighboring initial shapes, using inter occlusion.
+Closed occluder shapes are automatically created: blocks from the component split and roofs from leaf shapes.
 Further leaf shapes are not considered as they do not form a closed surface.
 The inside query prevents the insertion of tiles that are not visible because they are occluded by neighboring blocks or roofs.
-The touches query prevents the creation of windows that occlude neighboring blocks or roofs and inserts a wall instead.
+The touches query prevents the creation of windows that would occlude neighboring blocks or roofs and inserts a wall instead.

 Labels